 STEP 3: Make the dough: First, roughly mix all the ingredients in the bowl with a wooden spoon, then dump the mass on the work surface.
 Spread a small handful of flour on the edge of the work surface.
 Process the dough until it is soft and smooth.
 If it sticks, always 'dip' it in the spread flour and work it in.

-TIP: If you have a kitchen stand mixer with a kneading hook attachment, prepare the dough using it.
+TIP: If you have a kitchen stand mixer with a dough hook attachment, use it to prepare the dough.

 STEP 4: Now add the roughly chopped almonds and raisins to the dough and work them into the batter.